On this page:

 Talking about suicide might feel daunting and challenging, personally and professionally.
 There is a myth that talking about suicide can put the idea in someone’s head and influence the likelihood that that they will die by suicide.

-Talking individually to someone about their own suicidal ideation/behaviour can reduce suicidal risk by offering the young person a chance to share what they have been going through and provide an opportunity for the person to seek appropriate support (refer to ).
+Talking individually to someone about their own suicidal ideation/behaviour can reduce suicidal risk by offering the young person a chance to share what they have been going through and provide an opportunity for the person to seek appropriate support (refer to After a suicide ).

 Setting up a student support room